dheerajvs/art-gallery/src/pages/about.md

       a couple of pot paintings for our indoor garden decor and we just love them.
     title: Dr. Nandini
+  - place: 'Engineer, Bangalore, India'
+    quote: >-
+      We own a miniature Buddha oil painting from Sowmya.
+Wow!
+It's just beautiful and we loved the style and detailing of the painting.
+We also got a couple of pot paintings for my daughter's room the Minnie Mouse and the Daisy Duck, she just loves them.
+Wonderful creativity, it's a joy to view her paintings and it's really hard to select a favorite.
+We love all her works and intend to get some more done for our home.
+Thank you Sowmya!
+    title: Likith Kumar
 ---
 Born and brought up in Bangalore, Sowmya had always shown precocious talent in the fields of art and athletics.
 She forayed into fine-arts at the age of ten and has never stopped learning.